ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/fetching-data/index.md

 # Projections

-Projections allow Hot Chocolate to transform an incoming GraphQL query with a subselection of fields into an optimized database operation.
+Projections allow Hot Chocolate to transform an incoming GraphQL query with a sub-selection of fields into an optimized database operation.

 For example, if the client only requests the `name` and `id` of a user in their GraphQL query, Hot Chocolate will only query the database for those two columns.